rickardlindberg/rickardlindberg.me/writing/newsletter/november-2023/index.markdown

       paradigm and started to evolve the code base in that direction.

-    * I plan on solving [Advent of Code](https://adventofcode.com/) puzzles using this langauge to see how problems from different domains can be expressed.
+    * I plan on solving [Advent of Code](https://adventofcode.com/) puzzles using this language to see how problems from different domains can be expressed.

     * I really should document this language and my work on it better.